photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 docker-compose up -d
 ```

-### Step 3: First steps ###
+### Step 3: Index Your Library ###

-Our [tutorial will guide you](first-steps.md) through the necessary steps to ensure that your library is indexed according to your individual preferences.
+Our [First Steps 👣](../user-guide/first-steps.md) tutorial guides you through the user interface and settings to ensure your library is indexed according to your individual preferences.

 <!--
 !!! note ""